WorkPlain-com/ClearSignage-HA/README.md

 1. Merge the intended changes in the upstream ClearSignage repository and run its full test suite.
-2. Update `clearsignage_ref` and `clearsignage_revision` in `clearsignage/release.yaml`:
-   record the reviewed release tag or commit as the reference and pin the resulting full commit SHA as the revision.
-Pass the reference as `CLEARSIGNAGE_REF_OVERRIDE`.
+2. 2.
+Pin the resulting full commit SHA in `clearsignage/release.yaml` (and pass that SHA, or the reviewed release tag recorded beside it, as `CLEARSIGNAGE_REF_OVERRIDE`).
-3. Increment `version` only in `clearsignage/config.yaml`; it is the single source of truth for the app version.
+3. Increment `version` in `clearsignage/config.yaml` and update the matching `app_version` in the release metadata in the same review.
 4. Run Jenkins with `PUSH=true`.
 It builds and publishes both `aarch64` and `amd64`; a branch ref is deliberately accepted only by an opt-in `PUSH=false` development build.
 5. Inspect `${IMAGE}:${APP_VERSION}` with `docker buildx imagetools inspect`, checking